eralpkor/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     # while loops ends when we're left with two floors, return the higher floor as f
     return high_floor

-    # keep in mind that floors list is 0 indexed, so f would correspond to the "f +1"th floor
+    # floors list is 0 indexed, so f would correspond to the "f + 1"th floor
   ```

 Runtime complexity: